bergercookie/Pump3000/docs/_build/html/_sources/installation.txt

          The vcredist files are located in the vcredist directory.
          After the installation, rerun the executable.
          If the problem persists, `contact me <http://www.github.com/bergercookie>`_

+.. [#f3] Consult the instructions on the site of the corresponding distribution for more details on
+         installing packages